aa2kb/serverless-modular/README.md

 ## Getting Started

-To start the serverless modular project locally you can either start with es5 or es6 templates
+To start the serverless modular project locally you can either start with es5 or es6 templates or add it as a plugin

 ### ES6 Template install